Bar open late

 * Click here for rating key

 JCT.
-Kitchen & Bar Restaurant Review: JCT.
-Kitchen & Bar launched chef Ford Fry’s line-up of restaurants launched with JCT.
-Kitchen & Bar, where Fry installed former sous chef Brian Horn as JCT's executive chef, replacing E.J.
-Hodgkinson.
+Kitchen & Bar Restaurant Review: Chef Ford Fry’s line-up of restaurants launched with JCT.
+Kitchen & Bar, where Fry installed former sous chef Brian Horn as the executive chef.
 The kitchen turns out heaps of fried chicken; properly prepared, the bird is first brined and then soaked in buttermilk before being coated and fried.
 Meanwhile, stone-ground grits from Red Mule near Athens, Georgia, underpin the shrimp and grits, the specific preparation for which varies with the seasons.
-Deviled eggs, fried oysters and other regional cuisine are additional options.
+Deviled eggs, fried oysters and other regional dishes are additional options.
 Similarly seasonally driven are desserts.
 We prefer any that are fruit-based, such as caramel apple cake made with Georgia apples.
-Wines and beers are sourced worldwide; local brew labels include Red Hare lager, SweetWater and Terrapin.
+Wines and beers are sourced worldwide; local brew labels include Red Hare, SweetWater and Terrapin.
 As for wine, there are unusual varietals and off-beat regions scattered throughout the selections.
-Check out the nice section of dessert wines.
+Check out the nice section of dessert wines, too.
 Sunday supper ($26 per person) presents a plate of deviled eggs and biscuits followed by a salad; the meat and three sides are chosen for the table.
 Note: The place can get quite loud when full.